Editorial criteria and processes

 If no reviewers agree to be named, we will still acknowledge their valuable service using the statement below:

 - Nature thanks the anonymous reviewers for their contribution to the peer review of this work.

 Nature makes decisions about submitted papers as rapidly as possible.
 All manuscripts are handled electronically throughout the consideration process.
 Authors are usually informed within a week if the paper is not being considered.
-Most referees honour their prior agreement with Nature to deliver a report within seven days or other agreed time limit, and send their reports online.
+Most referees honour their prior agreement with Nature to deliver a report within two weeks or other agreed time limit, and send their reports online.
 Decisions by editors are routinely made very rapidly after receipt of reports, and Nature offers an advance online publication (AOP) service to an increasing number of manuscripts.

 What the decision letter means

 All Articles published in Nature go through at least one round of review, usually two or three, sometimes more.
 At each stage, the editor will discuss the manuscript with editorial colleagues in the light of referees’ reports, and send a letter to the author offering one of the following options:

 - The paper is accepted for publication without any further changes required from the authors.

 - The paper is accepted for publication in principle once the authors have made some revisions in response to the referees’ comments.
 Under these circumstances, revised papers are not usually sent back to the referees because further technical work has not been required, but are accepted for publication once the editors have checked that the referees’ suggestions have been implemented and the paper is in the required format (the formatting guide section is helpful to this end).

 - A final decision on publication is deferred, pending the authors’ response to the referees’ comments.
 Under these circumstances, further experiments or technical work are usually required to address some or all of the referees’ concerns, and revised papers are sent back to some or all of the referees for a second opinion.
 Revised papers should be accompanied by a point-by-point response to all the comments made by all the referees.